qmuloadmin/betwixt/README.md

 This is going to configure betwixt to copy all code segments of all languages into a file called "test.py".
 You may use either single quotes `'` or double quotes `"` for property values.
 You may also use three pipe operators (`|||`) if you need to embed code in a property.

+Note that only properties with string values need or accept quotes.
+Properties that take boolean values (like `ignore`) take the literal `true` or `false` without quotes.
+Hopefully this is intuitive to most users.

 You can also configure properties that only apply to code blocks of a certain language.

 ```btxt